fatihazir/deeplify-backend/README.md

 ## Introduction

 Welcome to the Deeplify Backend project of Fatih HAZIR.
 This project is a FastAPI-based backend service designed to handle image classification tasks.
-It features robust exception handling, a JSON-based fixed response structure, and can be easily extended to include token-based authentication for secure access.
+It features robust exception handling including end-point check, file type check, a JSON-based fixed response structure, and can be easily extended to include token-based authentication for secure access.
 The backend is structured to provide clear and consistent responses, ensuring a smooth integration with frontend applications.

-## Setup
+## Setup (Without docker, dockerized version below)

 1. **Create a virtual environment:**
    ```bash